Illumina/PromoterAI/README.md

     --fasta_file path/to/genome_fa \
     --input_length 20480
 ```
-Scores will be added as a new column labeled `score`, with the output file named by appending the model folder’s basename to the variant file name.
+Scores will be added as a new column labeled `score`, and written to a file created by appending the model folder name to the variant file name.

 ## Model training and fine-tuning

-Create a `.tsv` file listing the genomic positions of interest (e.g., promoters), with the following columns: `chrom`, `pos`, `strand`.
+Create a `tsv` file listing the genomic positions of interest (e.g., `data/annotation/tss_hg38.tsv`, `data/annotation/tss_mm10.tsv`), with the following required columns: `chrom`, `pos`, `strand`.
 ```tsv
 chrom	pos	strand
 chr1	11868	1